-An art gallery assistant needs to be highly organized with great interpersonal skills, and able to multitask on both short and long-term projects.
+An art gallery assistant needs to be highly organized with great interpersonal skills, and must be able to multitask on both short- and long-term projects.
 A gallery assistant needs to be an excellent communicator, being able to talk to a wide range of people without being flustered or intimidated.

 A gallery assistant needs to be savvy with social media and proficient with commonly used computer programs.
 Being able to work independently and to take the initiative with projects is also key.